 Whereas consuming alcohol is not recommended for patients with diabetes, studies have shown that long-term moderate alcohol intake can help the body regulate insulin, which could potentially reduce your risk of contracting type 2 diabetes.
 However, heavy drinking can increase your risk.

-2. Can soothes a sore throat
+2. Can soothe a sore throat

-Maybe it’s the whiskey river that gave Willie his sweet voice, because it’s certainly good for a sore throat.
-Mix whiskey, warm water and honey to make a delicious cure for a sore throat.
+Maybe it's the whiskey river that gave Willie his sweet voice because it's certainly good for a sore throat.
+Mix whiskey, warm water, and honey to make a delicious cure for a sore throat.
 The alcohol in the whiskey acts as an antiseptic and numbing agent on aching tonsils and the honey creates a thick coating that will help the healing effects last longer.
 You can gargle it, sip it or both if you like.

 1. Prolong Your Life